Personal Injury Lawyers

 Free Case Review

 As Seen In The News

-Drunk Driving Accident Lawyers in Bakersfield, California
+Bakersfield Drunk Driving Accident Attorneys

 According to the National Highway Traffic Safety Administration (NHTSA), during 2018, there were at least 1,069 fatalities in drunk driving accidents in California.
 Our state placed second, just below Texas, where 1,439 people died in these circumstances.